The Antillean Creole of Curacao

-The Antillean Creole of Curaçao, numbering approximately 121,000 people, are No Longer Unreached.
-They are an ethnic community of mixed European, African, and Indigenous American ancestry .
-They are an Indigenous people, in the Afro-Caribbean people cluster of the Latin-Caribbean Americans affinity bloc.
+The Antillean Creole of Curacao, numbering approximately 121,000 people, are No Longer Unreached.
+They are an ethnic community of mixed European, African, and Indigenous American ancestry They are an Indigenous people, in the Afro-Caribbean people cluster of the Latin American and Caribbean Peoples affinity bloc.
 Their primary religion is Christianity - Folk Catholicism.
 They primarily speak Papiamentu.

 Antillean Creoles in Bonaire, Sint Eustatius, and Saba photo